channingko-madden/deck-of-cards/README.md

 ### Build Test Scripts
 You can build the included test scripts using cmake.
 There is a test script for:
-- The Knuth shuffle algorithm
+- The Knuth shuffle algorithm [link](test/knuth_shuffle_test.cpp)
-- Deck class, which shuffles and deals a Deck of PlayingCard objects,
+- Deck class, which shuffles and deals a Deck of PlayingCard objects [link](test/shuffle_deal_test.cpp)
-- WarCardGame class, which runs an automated game of the War card game, written using the Deck and PlayingCard classes.
+- WarCardGame class, which runs an automated game of the War card game, written using the Deck and PlayingCard classes. [link](test/war_card_game_test.cpp)
 ```
 mkdir build
 cd build